ladybug-tools/spider/pages/gbxml-viewer-support-issues-wish-list.md

 * 2018-03-04 ~ Add user defined inserts
 * 2018-03-04 ~ Add user-defined settings such as view point
 * 2018-03-04 ~ Add default UI parameters
+* 2018-03-04 ~ Export spaces and storeys as gbJSOM. .RAD files etc
+* 2017-12-08 ~ Michal: Is there any chance to almost replicate in storey view - floor plans with space name and number << Theo: probably good to wait until we can save data

 ### SET ~ Settings